other-realm/rcredits-mobile/README.md

 ## Prerequisites:
 1. If you do not already have git installed, install git for your OS at: https://git-scm.com/downloads

-2. If you don't have the Chrome browser on your computer, download that at: https://www.google.com/chrome/browser/desktop/index.html
+2. If you don't have the Chrome browser on your computer, download that at: https://www.google.com/chrome/browser/desktop/index.html and install the Allow-Control-Allow-Origin: * plugin at: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi .

 3. Next, you'll want to set up NodeJS, a server-side JavaScript language that the app runs on: